You want your personal statement to be spot on? Here’s how.

 5. Check it, get someone else to check it, and check again

 Finally, check your work again and again.
 And again.
-Ask other people to proofread it for you – parents, teachers, friends, strangers… The more feedback you get, the better the final version will be.
+Ask other people to proofread it for you – parents, guardians, teachers, tutors, careers teams and your friends… The more feedback you get, the better the final version will be.

 Expand your opportunities: Why choose Edge Hill?